 At this point, your artist will clean the area with antibacterial soap and wrap the tattoo for protection against bacteria entering into the skin.

-Your artist will recommend you to remove the covering after a few hours depending on several factors but the general recommendation is to be left on as protection for a minimum of two hours.
+Your artist will recommend you to remove the covering after a few hours, depending on several factors.
+Still, the general recommendation is to be left on as protection for a minimum of two hours.

 This is the perfect time to be extra careful in gently removing the covering and wash the area with a mild soap that doesn’t contain any fragrances or alcohol.